valtasar27/Midnight-Media-Downloader/README.md

      because (AS FAR AS MY LITTLE KNOWLEDGE GOES) ffmpeg can't just fetch the media in those link (youtube for example)

-    -If you have an nvidia graphics card, i strongly recomend that you check the mark that says Use Nvidia GPU (Video Only), because i made it able to use the hardware acceleration from nvidia, BUT NOTE, that i haven't fully tested it because... i don't have a nvidia gpu (old integrated graphics from old laptop), but a friend that does have one tried it and helped me get some results, yet further testing is needed and feedback from nvidia gpu users is greatly appreciated.
+    -If you have an nvidia graphics card, i strongly recomend that you check the mark that says Use Nvidia GPU (Video Only), because i made it able to use the hardware acceleration from nvidia.
+The difference is not abysmal, but it gets the job done.
-     Also, you can't use this with social media links (FOR NOW, I'LL FIND A WAY... i think).

 #FINAL NOTES